KaneCheshire/Communicator/README.md

 Communicator.shared.blobReceivedObservers.add { blob in
     if blob.identifier == "JourneyHistory" {
       let JourneyHistoryData: Data = blob.content
-      // -- Do something with the data -- //
+      // ... do something with the data ... //
     }
 }
 ```

-You can also assign a completion handler when creating a blob, which will give you an error if an error was detected by the system.
+You can also assign a completion handler when creating a `Blob`, which will give you an error if an error was detected by the system.

+On watchOS, receiving a `Blob` while in the background can cause the system to generate a `WKWatchConnectivityRefreshBackgroundTask` which you are responsible for handling in your `ExtensionDelegate`.

 ### `Context`